 Who are the Administrators?
 How Do I Contact them?

-The administrators are Chef (John Walker, @kelvin on the site) and 10 Cents (@10Cents on the site).
+The administrators are Chef (John Walker, @chef on the site) and 10 Cents (@10Cents on the site).
 You can contact them by private messages while logged in to the site, or via E-mail (for example, if you’re having trouble logging in) at firstname.lastname@example.org or email@example.com.
 You can E-mail all administrators via the E-mail group firstname.lastname@example.org.

 Upon what Hardware and Software Platform Is the Site Built?

 Ratburger.org is hosted by Amazon Web Services (AWS) at their data centre in Frankfurt, Germany.
 The site currently runs on a “t3.medium” general purpose computing instance (this may change if more compute power is needed as the site grows).
 That system runs the AWS Linux 2 AMI, a version of Linux very similar to the commercial Red Hat and free CentOS distributions.
 The Linux AMI is free to AWS customers; there is no charge beyond the computing and storage resources you use.

 Running on this system are the Apache HTTP Server, MariaDB database, and PHP language.
 These support the WordPress content management system and BuddyPress social network framework.
 All of these packages are free and open source software.
 A large number of “plug-ins”, almost all open source software, extend the functionality of the site.
 The core code of WordPress and BuddyPress and the plug-ins have been substantially customised to add functionality, improve usability, and fix errors.
 The source code for the entire site (except for a few proprietary components) is managed with the Git version control system and published as a public GitHub repository.

 How Secure Are my Data?
 How Do you Back Up the Site?